phetsims/phet-info/doc/typescript-quick-start.md

 ### Porting from JavaScript

+1. Create an issue in the repo you are converting to connect your commits to.
+If you are converting a sim, publish a dev version before making any changes and point the build to the issue using the `--message` option in `grunt dev`.
+Do the same after the conversion is complete to do any regression testing.
-1. Rename the file from *.js to *.ts.
+2. Rename the file from *.js to *.ts.
 This must be committed as a pure rename, without changing contents.
 If you change the content more than a small amount, git will think it is a delete and create, which will lose the history of the file.
 Use `git mv` to rename the file, or if you are using WebStorm, it will do this automatically for you.
 See https://github.com/phetsims/sun/issues/732#issuecomment-995330513 and https://github.com/phetsims/charges-and-fields/issues/208#issuecomment-3134618756
 2. I have found it efficient to convert a single file (or a small batch of related files) at a time.
 Rename the file